rexresearch

 methods herein disclosed is dependent on employing spaced

-electrodes, with the exposed surface of at least the anode having
+electrodes, with the exposed surface of at least the anode

-cathode material.
-In adapting the invention to different uses it
+or other conventional cathode material.
+In adapting the

-has been indicated in the foregoing examples that the size and
+foregoing examples that the size and spacing of electrodes can

-spacing of electrodes can be varied to accommodate the quantity of
+be varied to accommodate the quantity of electrolyte to be

-the simultaneous (parallel) and/or successive (series) treatment
+simultaneous (parallel) and/or successive (series) treatment of

-of brines and other electrolytes containing chloride ion.
+brines and other electrolytes containing chloride ion.

 Various changes and modifications in the procedures herein